Helium0/Books_API/README.md

 # Books API testing from Postman 🧪

 During my learning on January 2024 about REST-API I had burried repository.
 Finally I had some free time to describe it and marked as finished.
-You can read more about this API here: https://www.postman.com/postman/postman-library-api-v2/documentation/udathed/postman-library-api-v2-docs this is official link and you have whole documentation there.
+You can read more about this API here: https://www.postman.com/postman/postman-library-api-v2/documentation/udathed/postman-library-api-v2-docs this is official link.

 For download .json file go to Postman Collections folder and download MyCollection.json After completing it open Postman tool and Import MyCollection.json